diem/website/docs/move/overview.md

 // Simple peer-peer payment example.

 script {
-  // Use LibraAccount module published on the blockchain at account address
+  // Use the LibraAccount module published on the blockchain at account address
-  // 0x0...0.
-0x0 is shorthand that the language pads out to
+  // 0x0...1.
+0x1 is shorthand that the language pads out to
-  // 16 bytes by adding leading zeroes. use 0x0::LBR;
+  // 16 bytes by adding leading zeroes. use 0x1::LibraAccount;
-  use 0x0::Libra;
-  use 0x0::LibraAccount;
+  // Use the LBR resource from the LBR module.
+Naming the resource here makes
+  // it possible to reference the resource without the module name. use 0x1::LBR::LBR;
-  fun main(payee: address, amount: u64) {
+  fun main(payer: &signer, payee: address, amount: u64) {
+    // Acquire the capability to withdraw from the payer's account. let payer_withdrawal_cap = LibraAccount::extract_withdraw_capability(payer);
-    // Acquire a Libra::T<LBR::T> resource with value `amount` from the sender's
+    // Acquire a Libra<LBR> resource with value `amount` from the payer's
     // account.
-This will fail if the sender's balance is less than `amount`. let coin = LibraAccount::withdraw_from_sender<LBR::T>(amount);
+This will fail if the payer's balance is less than `amount`. let coin = LibraAccount::withdraw_from<LBR>(&payer_withdrawal_cap, amount);
+    // Restore the capability back to the payer's account.
+    LibraAccount::restore_withdraw_capability(payer_withdrawal_cap);
     // Move the `coin` resource into the account of `payee`.
 If there is no
     // account at the address `payee`, this step will fail
-    // Note that we could have also written `deposit<LBR::T>` here, but the
+    // Note that we could have also written `deposit<LBR>` here, but the
-    // compiler is able to infer this for us based on the type of `coin` LibraAccount::deposit(payee, coin)
+    // compiler is able to infer this for us based on the type of `coin` LibraAccount::deposit(payer, payee, coin);
   }
 }
 ```